kelltom/linkedin-job-logger/README.md

 ---

-**Disclaimer**: This extension is not affiliated with LinkedIn.
-Use responsibly and in accordance with LinkedIn's Terms of Service.
+This extension is not affiliated with LinkedIn.